From Renee Bucciarelli, Director/Developer of The Shakespeare Playground

 The Shakespeare Playground™ is an outgrowth of the educational program Bucciarelli started at KCSC in 1996.
 Dubbed “the hottest” theatre workshop for children by The New York Post in 2000, this program was hosted annually by KCSC for over a dozen years, and by Shakespeare on the Sound (Rowayton, Connecticut) for eight.
 It was featured in all but name at the California Shakespeare Theater (Berkeley, California) in 2005, and has been in residence at many public and private schools and arts organizations on both coasts in the U.S. and Canada.

-In British Columbia, she presently serves as producing Artistic Director of City Stage New West, and recently produced a professional cast recording of Stump City Stories, an original Canadian musical by George Ryan based on the diverse history of New Westminster, commissioned by CSNW in 2009 to celebrate the City’s 150th anniversary.
+In British Columbia, she presently serves as producing Artistic Director of City Stage New West (www.citystagenewwest.org), where she produced a professional cast recording of Stump City Stories, an original Canadian musical by George Ryan based on the diverse history of New Westminster, commissioned by CSNW in 2009 to celebrate the City’s 150th anniversary.
 In 2010, this Ovation Award-nominated musical was presented free of charge to 1500 New Westminster high school students, along with complementary educational programming.
-For CSNW she has also directed T.S.
+Directing highlights for CSNW include T.S.
 Eliot’s Murder in the Cathedral, and Shakespeare’s King Lear as part of a special project “Enduring Age/Enduring Youth”, which brought together senior professional classical actors with emerging artists.
-As a Vancouver actor, she has performed a critically-acclaimed solo show about poet Emily Dickinson, appeared as ‘Goneril’ in a Jessie-nominated production of King Lear and has appeared in commercials and small roles on television.
+As a Vancouver actor, she has performed a critically-acclaimed solo show about poet Emily Dickinson (http://www.fraj.com/belleofamherst/), appeared as ‘Goneril’ in a Jessie-nominated production of King Lear and in commercials and small roles on television.

 An Honors graduate of Wesleyan University, and of the Eugene O’Neill Theater National Theater Institute, Renée has taught at The Brearley School (New York, NY), for Bard on the Beach (Vancouver, BC), and as an adjunct professor for St. Francis College (Brooklyn, NY) and the University of Rochester (Rochester, NY).
 In 2004 she chaired a panel on “Innovative Educational Outreach” for the Shakespeare Theatre Association of America.
-She is a Langara College (Vancouver, BC) certified hatha yoga teacher.
+She is a Langara College (Vancouver, BC) certified hatha yoga teacher, and a recent graduate of Simon Fraser University (Education).